mayowDev/fullstack-engineer-exercise-1/frontend/README.md

 # Getting Started

-This project was bootstrapped using https://github.com/facebook/create-react-app.
+This project was bootstrapped using React (https://github.com/facebook/create-react-app).

+You are free to use an alternative web application framework as long as you provide appropriate build instructions.

+If you do use React, here are the instructions:

 In the project directory, you can run `yarn start` to start the app in the development mode.